COVID-19: guidance for commissioners and providers of hostel services for people experiencing homelessness and rough sleeping

 - communication (for example being provided with a mobile phone)

-If a resident is self-isolating with COVID-19 symptoms or is a confirmed case:
+If a resident with COVID-19 symptoms or is a confirmed case and is avoiding contact with other people:

-- do not invite or allow social visitors to enter the ‘household’.
-This includes visitors for all members of the ‘household’, not just the symptomatic resident or case.
-If members of the ‘household’ want to speak to someone, use the phone or social media
+- do not invite or allow social visitors to enter the hostel.
+This includes visitors for all members of the hostel, not just the symptomatic resident or case.
+If residents want to speak to someone, they should use the phone or social media

-- if the resident is receiving essential care, then carers should continue to visit.
-Carers should follow the relevant guidance to reduce the risk of becoming infected
+- if the resident is receiving essential care, then carers should continue to visit and follow the relevant adult social care guidance to reduce the risk of becoming infected

 Visits that are unavoidable (for example, for health reasons or to undertake urgent repairs in the hostel) can be conducted providing the visitor does not have symptoms.
-Infection control measures should be followed as described previously.
+Routine infection control measures such as environmental cleanliness, good ventilation, hand hygiene, minimising contact and wearing face coverings should be maintained to minimise the risk of infection and cross-contamination.

 No-one with symptoms of COVID-19 should visit a hostel, including staff and visitors.

-The majority of staff will not require PPE beyond what they would normally need for their work.
+The majority of staff will not require personal protective equipment (PPE) beyond what they would normally need for their work.

 PPE is only needed in a very small number of circumstances: